opf/openproject/doc/operation_guides/manual/upgrade-guide.md

+# OpenProject 4.2 to OpenProject 5.0 Debian/Ubuntu Upgrade Guide

+One of the main new features of OpenProject 5.0 is that it manages your repos directly.
+To use this feature you have to configure OpenProject as shown [here]:(../../subversion_and_git_integration.md).

+For the other steps necessary to upgrade to OpenProject 5.0 please look at the sections below and exchange `v4.1.0` with `v5.0.0`.

 # OpenProject 4.1 to OpenProject 4.2 Debian/Ubuntu Upgrade Guide

 Please look at the steps in the section about the upgrade to OpenProject 4.1.
 Just exchange `v4.1.0` to `v4.2.0` when checking out the git repository.